 Intended outcome Success criteria Disadvantaged Pupils (DAP) to match National averages in Reading, Writing and Maths by the end of Key Stage 1 and 2 Standardised assessments and regular teacher assessments will provide evidence of children's progress over time The progress of DAP pupils will be consistently tracked through pupil progress meetings and the whole school data pack DAP progress in Writing and Reading to be at least 0.
-DAP pupils will be prioritised for interventions where appropriate Disadvantaged pupils will make better than expected progress from their starting points.
-2022 data will illustrate that disadvan- taged pupils make expected or better progress.
+DAP pupils will be prioritised for interventions where appropriate DAP pupils will receive quality first teaching and adaptive teaching and learning experiences in line with their individual needs Disadvantaged pupils will make better than expected progress from their starting points.
+2023 data will illustrate that disadvan- taged pupils make expected or better progress.
 Disadvantaged pupils will have more opportunities both socially and academically.
-Case studies of Disadvantaged Pupils will help evaluate the impact of interventions and actions.
-DAP pupils will be prioritised for enrichment activities and clubs DAP pupils will have subsidised school trips
+Regular evaluations of the impact of in- terventions and actions will allow oppor- tunities to scrutinise progress of DAP pu- pils DAB pupils will be prioritised for oprich DAP pupils will be prioritised for enrich- ment activities and clubs DAP pupils will have subsidised school trips

-Quality First Teaching provides effective differentiation to support PP and SEND pupils.

-- Interventions will be reviewed to evaluate effectiveness- high quality interventions are delivered to enable children to make accelerated learning. - Governors will have a clear understanding of pupil premium expenditure and impact. - All staff have access to tailored CPD programme focused around accelerating needs of SEND pupils - The needs of SEND children are targeted and met through a centralised provision mapping system and quality first teaching in class as well as Inclusion Leader support. - There is a rigorous and pro-active approach to contacting outside agencies to support in school.

-- Termly vulnerable groups meetings with Inclusion Leader will identify targets and next steps - Regular SLT and subject leader book looks will examine the progress of DAP pupils and link into teaching and learning targets - Learning walks with a focus on DAP children will ensure these are a focus group for the school and governing body - Targeted interventions will be regularly reviewed to ensure impact - High Quality online CPD available to all staff with a strong focus on SEND improvement and building awareness of strategies and approaches
+In particular hardship cases we may pro- vide additional support by way of vouch- ers, uniforms and equipment.
+Quality First Teaching provides adaptive learning opportunities to support PP and SEND pupils.
+Personalised intervention programmes will be reviewed to evaluate effective-ness- high quality targeted interventions are delivered to enable children to make accelerated learning.
+Governors will have a clear understanding of pupil premium expenditure and impact.
+All staff have access to tailored CPD programme focused around accelerating needs of SEND and other vulnerable pupil groups.
+The needs of SEND children are targeted and met through a centralised provision mapping system and quality first adapted teaching and in class as well as Inclusion Leader support.
+There is a rigorous and pro-active approach to contacting outside agencies to support in school.
+Termly vulnerable groups meetings with Inclusion Leader will identify targets and next steps Regular SLT and subject leader book looks will examine the progress of DAP pupils and link into teaching and learning targets Learning walks with a focus on DAP children will ensure these are a focus group for the school and governing body Targeted interventions will be regularly reviewed to ensure impact High Quality online CPD available to all staff with a strong focus on SEND improvement and building awareness of strategies and approaches